jimbn/Only_Friends/README.md

   💻
   Follow these steps to properly install this application:

-  clone the repo from github run npm i to install all dependencies from package.json file . etc etc to be edited later.
+  1. Clone the repo from github
+  2. Run command 'npm i' to install all dependencies from the package.json file.
+  3. Open mysql shell in terminal(mysql -u root -p) and input your password for mysql.
+  4. Run command source db/schema.sql;
+  5. Use only_friends_db;
+  6. Run command 'npm run seed' in terminal.
+  7. Run node server.js or nodemon server.js
+  8. Open web browser and enter our heroku live url in the url bar.

   ## Usage
   🔎
   Instructions for use:

-  to be edited
+  to be edited upon finish

   ## Contributions
   💁🏽‍♂️